The Multiethnic Twelve Tribes of Israel

 So this land was obviously Holy to the Abrahamic people, which God had promised to them.

 Keep in mind that migration was occurring all throughout thousands of years.
-Therefore, who was really an Israelite, a Palestinian, etc.?
+Therefore, who were these Palestinians?
 I wondered…

 The Bible records that shortly after this battle, Jerusalem was taken by Philistines, Arabs, and Ethiopians, who looted King Jehoram’s house and carried off all of his family except for his youngest son Jehoahaz.

-The descendants of Abraham must have been multiethnic.
+The descendants of Abraham were multiethnic.
 There was tons of trading going on.
 Even, as I mention above, Ethiopians were part of this family.

 “While there isn’t a direct historical link of the Beta Israel (Ethiopian Jews) to all twelve tribes of Israel, they are believed to be connected to the tribe of Dan and have a strong historical and cultural link to the broader Israelite tradition, particularly through the legend of King Solomon and the Queen of Sheba.”

 Remember also that the names of territories changed overtime.
-Here is an ancient map of Palestine.
+Here is an ancient map of Palestine (they call it Palaestina):

-The Abrahamic people who are promised this Holy land of Israel, Palestine, Jordan, Lebanon, and Syria could be from all over the place.
-They could be from Ethiopia, which at the time was called Nubia.
+The Abrahamic people who are promised this Holy land of Israel, Palestine, Jordan, Lebanon, and Syria by GOd could be from all over the place.
+They could even be from Ethiopia, which at the time was called Nubia.

 “The term “Ethiopian” in ancient texts, particularly Greek, often referred to people from Nubia, which is now northern Sudan and southern Egypt, and not the modern-day nation of Ethiopia.
 Ancient writers used “Ethiopia” to describe people south of Egypt, primarily in the Nile Valley, not the highlands of the modern nation.
 Therefore, the ancient “Ethiopians” were, in many cases, the people of what is now Sudan, not the modern-day country of Ethiopia.” — Google AI

 The people also could have been from the Land of Arabia, Persia, Nubia, Terra Sancta (latin for the Holy Land).
 People were migrating for millions of years.
-Just consider how much migration would have happened from 7,000 BC to 2,000 BC (before Christ) to 0AC (Christ’s birth).
+Just consider how much migration would have happened from 9,000 BC (Jericho) to 2,000 BC (before Christ, called Ivrim in Hebrew) to 0AC (Christ’s birth), to 500AD (Prophet Mohammed, the final prophet of the Abrahamic Faith).
 Therefore, The Twelve Tribes of Israel obviously were multiethnic.

 Here is an ancient map of the region:

-It is also interesting that the Hebrew people migrated to Europe.
+It is also interesting that the Jewish people migrated to Europe.
 So now, the people who call themselves Jews in Israel also have European blood in them too.

 When I look up the difference between Israelis and Palestinians, and why they started fighting, it only comes up in the 1900s.
 Interesting?
 Did the Europeans or Americans who were interested in this region cause unnecessary conflict?

-It seems to me like this Holy Land belongs to the children of Abraham, which is an extremely multiethnic grouping of people.
+This Holy Land obviously belongs to the Children of Abraham, Promised by God in The Bible, which is an extremely multiethnic grouping of people, including Jews, Christians, and Muslims.

 Jerusalem was fought over by many spiritual conquests.
-The Muslims hold Jerusalem to be Holy because that is where the Last Prophet of the Abrahamic Faith ascended at the Dome of the Rock, which they call the Night Journey (Isra and Miraj).
+The Muslims hold Jerusalem to be Holy because that is where the Last Prophet of the Abrahamic Faith, Prophet Mohammed, ascended at the Dome of the Rock, which they call the Night Journey (Isra and Miraj).

 The Christians also had Crusades in The Holy Land, for hundreds of years, which actually led to failure.

-In a report published on Thursday, the UN Special Committee to Investigate Israeli Practices accused the country of “using starvation as a method of war”, resulting in “mass civilian casualties and life-threatening conditions” for Palestinians.” — Al Jazeera English
+In a report published, the UN Special Committee to Investigate Israeli Practices accused the country of “using starvation as a method of war”, resulting in “mass civilian casualties and life-threatening conditions” for Palestinians.” — Al Jazeera English

 Written by